 The Patient Reference Group Network is managed by the CCG and provides a forum for representatives from each practice patient group.
-The network is managed by the CCG to support members to share ideas, support one another and receive information on CCG engagement opportunities.
-The group is chaired by the CCG’s lead governing body member for Public and Patient Involvement, Priscilla McGuire and attended by Clinical Leader, Dr. Steve Ollerton.
-If you would like to get involved, please email firstname.lastname@example.org or telephone 01484 464189.
+The network encourages members to share ideas and support one another and receives information on CCG engagement opportunities.
+The group is chaired by the Governing Body lay member for public and patient involvement, Priscilla McGuire and attended by CCG Chair, Dr. Steve Ollerton.
+If you would like to get involved, please email email@example.com or telephone 01484 464189.